 Browsers today are built on multi-process architecture.
-They make use of of memory protection, access control, speed, and security.
+They use memory protection, access control, speed, and security.
 Once the browser is, each browser tab is allocated a separate process so that the crash in one web page doesn’t damage other unrelated tabs running in parallel.
 In other words, it simply protects the integrity of the whole web browser.
 Using a separate process for browser tabs will provide a user with the benefit of protecting it from malfunctions.

-Enable Strict Site Isolation in Chrome
+Enable or Disable Strict Site Isolation in Chrome

 Enable Strict Site Isolation via Chrome flags

 - Type chrome://flags in the address bar and hit the Enter key.

 - Press Ctrl+F and look for Strict Site Isolation.